Allen Pinkett

-Allen Jerome Pinkett (born January 25, 1964) is a former professional American football player who played running back for six seasons for the Houston Oilers.
-He grew up in the Sterling, Virginia, area and attended Park View High School from 1978-1982.
+Allen Jerome Pinkett (born January 25, 1964) is an American former professional football player who was a running back for six seasons with the Houston Oilers of the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish.

+Pinkett was born in Washington, D.C.; he grew up in the Sterling, Virginia, area and attended Park View High School from 1978 to 1982.